 - Fill glasses with ice, pour tea, and garnish with optional lime and mint.

-I love using this tea to make my homemade healthy finger jello, and it also make great grown-up wine coolers mixed with a white wine over ice.
+I love using this tea to make my homemade healthy finger jello, and it also makes great grown-up wine coolers mixed with a white wine over ice.
 Just be forewarned – hibiscus tea is dark red and will stain if spilled by kids and grown-ups alike!

 *somehow